digiltd/oh-rtd-test/Samples-Rules.md

     import java.util.TimeZone
     import java.text.SimpleDateFormat

-The rules file probably needs the includes listened above.
+The rules file probably needs the includes listed above.

 ### How to use Colorpicker widget with KNX/DALI RGB LED STRIPE